metacpan/metacpan-cpan-extracted/distros/A/AsposeCellsCloud-CellsApi/README.md

-## Feature & Enhancements in Version 24.3
+## Feature & Enhancements in Version 24.4

 Full list of issues covering all changes in this release:

-- Support data deduplication.
-- Support data filling.
-- Support to delete incomplete rows.
-- Support data cleansing.
+- Support data transformation.

 ## Support file format